 The link analyzer tool will show the following data:

-It is better to add no follow attribute to those outbound links which you think are not 100% authentic and may contain any questionable content.
-Adding a no-follow attribute to outbound links guarantees that your own website's search engine rankings will not be affected if ever those outbound links start containing malware or lousy content.
-Mostly you may have seen outbound links on pages in Wordpress websites which a regular visitors and sometimes spammers add in comments, and the majority of webmasters uses plugins to automatically append a no follow to those links added in comments by visitors.
+Adding a nofollow attribute to those outbound links that are not 100% authentic and may contain questionable content is better.
+Adding a nofollow attribute to outbound links guarantees that your website's search engine rankings will not be affected if those outbound links contain malware or lousy content.
+You may have seen outbound links on pages in WordPress websites that regular visitors and sometimes spammers add in comments.
+Most webmasters use plugins to automatically append a nofollow to those links added in comments by visitors.

-To add a no-follow attribute to your existing anchor tags, here is an example:
+To add a nofollow attribute to your existing anchor tags, here is an example: Add a

 rel="nofollow" attribute to your

 Adding a nofollow attribute to your internal links is not recommended because this will not benefit you in any way.
 Because it is favorable for you if you link your website's pages with each other so that search engines can quickly discover new pages of your site and the user experience enhanced with that.
 However, if you want a few pages of your website not to include in the search engines index, you can add a noindex meta tag in your specific pages, instructing the search engines not to include those pages in their search index.
 Or you can also generate robots.txt to instruct the search engine crawler.